 Fish Oil Processing

-Oils harvested from fish can be used as a nutraceutical or as an ingredient in both human food and animal feed.
+Oils produced from fish can be used as a nutraceutical or as an ingredient in both human food and animal feed.
 Some fish oils are especially valued for their nutritional value.
 Fish oils may contain high amounts of EPA (Eicosapentaenoic Acid) and DHA (Docosahexaenoic Acid), vital Omega-3 fatty acids that are crucial for our metabolism.
 Other fish oils can be used in commodity applications.
 Crude fish oil requires careful processing to meet increasingly strict quality, safety and regulatory requirements.

 What does Desmet offer in fish oil processing?